the-ge/thege.hodgepodge.launcher/README.md

 - [x] Add configuration for the user avatar size.
 - [x] Add 'Start in:' setting (Favorites/All Applications/Deveopment/Education/...)
 - [ ] Test if adding (again) the i18nContext to the singleton helps with the 'Applications' and 'Places' translations.
 If not, get them from KDE Kicker.
+- [ ] Add contributor column to the translations table.
 - [ ] Add utility to pack the plasmoid for KDE Store
     - check if KDE Store accepts .plasmoid files
     - compile translations